 If you are searching for the author of prose in a book that includes poetry by a different author, use a keyword search.
 Authors of prose in books are not tagged as authors--see below under Authors.
 An example is Studies of Chess where the prose is by A. D. Philidor and the verse by Sir William Jones.
 Philidor can be found through a keyword search but only Jones is tagged and can be searched as an author; Philidor will not be found through an author search.

 Do not use quotation marks in keyword searches.

 Normally an author search is by surname.
 Other names can be included in the order first name/ surname or surname [comma]/first name.
-Searches can also include initials but these should appear before the surname.
+Searches can also include initials.
 The website links all items by a particular author to all possible iterations of the author’s name: for example, searching for “R. P. Gillies” will yield items where the author’s name is so given on the title page but also items where the name is given as “Robert Pearse Gillies.”
-Punctuation is not required in searches using Mr. or Mrs.; these can be searched using either Mr/Mrs or Mr./ Mrs. Punctuation is required for initials (R. P. Gillies not R P Gillies) and for surnames such as “St. John”.
+Punctuation is not required, including for searches using Mr/ Mrs/ Miss.
 Using quotation marks will increase the accuracy of the search.